Life is filled with ups and downs and twists and turns. However, one thing which can make it surprisingly easier is organization.

-If your bedroom is cluttered for example, it has a direct effect on your stress levels, even if you don’t realize it.
+If your bedroom is cluttered, for example, it has a direct effect on your stress levels, even if you don’t realize it.
 This increased stress can play havoc along with your sleep routine.
 Removing the clutter on the other hand removes that additional stress, making it easier to both fall and stay asleep.

 It can lead to healthier choices

 Researchers have discovered a link between organization and lifestyle choices.
 Studies have shown that those who do lead a more organized life, tend to possess a healthier diet and a far better exercise regime.
-It’s thought that the reduced stress and increased energy that organization can give you, frees up the mind, helping you to make much better, clearer life choices.
+It’s thought that the reduced stress and increased energy that an organization can give you, frees up the mind, helping you to make much better, clearer life choices.

-In order to be organized in the home for example, you need to consistently carry out numerous tasks.
+In order to be organized in the home, for example, you need to consistently carry out numerous tasks.
 This includes cleaning and putting things away.
 Obviously, the more time you spend being active, the better it is for your health.
-Organized people are much more likely to be on the go than they are to be sat binge watching television.
+Organized people are much more likely to be on the go than they are to be sat binge-watching television.